lexicanum-imperialis/Warhammer-Fantasy-Battles-6th-Definitive-edition/README.md

 ## 📚 Repository Contents

-This repository is heavily expanded from the legacy 6th Edition files and currently contains the complete rule sets and unit profiles for the following:
+This repository provides a consolidated, machine-readable data layer for Warhammer Fantasy 6th Edition.
+It digitizes unit profiles and mechanical logic into a standardized format, integrating widely-accepted community standards as peer-level benchmarks for structural consistency:

+* The Direwolf Archive: Historical community standard for rules interpretation and FAQ consolidation.
+* The GLWL (Great Lakes Warhammer League): Historical tournament precedents for standardized competitive play.
+* The Norn Consensus: Historical mechanical precedents (2003–2006) provided by the Karak Norn Wargaming Club to resolve structural logic gaps for digital play.

-**Core Game System & Expansions:**
+### Core Game System & Expansions:

-* WHFB 6th Edition Core Rules
+* WHFB 6th Edition Core Rules: The primary architectural baseline.
-* Official Games Workshop Errata & FAQs incorporated directly into unit profiles
+* Official Errata & FAQs: Integrated directly into unit profiles and special rules.
-* +230 Special Characters and named units
+* +230 Special Characters: Named units and legendary heroes with codified traits.
-* +60 Alternative Army Lists (Appendix lists, Campaign lists, etc.)
+* +60 Alternative Army Lists: Appendix lists, Campaign variants, and White Dwarf supplements.
-* Regiments of Renown & Dogs of War
+* Mercenary Units: Full data for Regiments of Renown and Dogs of War.
-* Optional and Experimental Rules
+* Optional Logic: Toggles for experimental and trial rules.

 **Official Armies & Specific Features:**
 * **Beastmen**